etelero/yml-app/README.md

 To load xml file choose one using file menu or with Ctrl+O

 P.S.
-Funnily enough xml examle presented at [yml about page](https://yandex.com/support/partnermarket/yml/about-yml.html) is not valid for yml standard.
+Funnily enough xml examle presented at [yml about page](https://yandex.com/support/partnermarket/yml/about-yml.html) is not valid according to yml standard.
 So included valid version too.